nyujacky/NinjaBrawl/README.md

-## JS Project Proposal: Space Shooter
+## JS Project Proposal: NinjaBrawl

 ### Background

-Space shooter is a 2D game where two players play against each other and try to shoot each other's ships down.
-The game ends when either one of the ships is shot down.
+NinjaBrawl is a 2D game where two players play against each other and try to shoot each other down.
+The game ends when either one of the characters is shot down.

 ### Functionality & MVP